 While many are being replaced by new concrete buildings, there are still a number of quaint old colonial structures tucked in among the 3- and 4-story shops and residences that make up the biggest part of the village.
 A mainstay of Ecuador real estate, these lovely colonials hint of an old-world past steeped in rustic elegance.
 Five colonial buildings are designated as historic buildings, but have received little in the way of funds for renovation and upkeep.

 Those old colonials that are still around are in various states of disrepair, sometimes requiring total renovation.
 The front of one such structure was beautifully restored by its Ecuadorian owners.
 The gutted interior was transformed into a 5,000 square foot adobe home complete with lawn, indoor swimming pool and gardens.
+Several other old colonials have been lovingly restored by expats residents.

 Currently there are numerous and varied residential Ecuador real estate developments underway, ranging from single-family homes, duplexes and casitas to condos and townhouses in gated communities.
 Developers are both Ecuadorian and North American.